ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 While the GeoJSON Viewer helped stakeholders understand existing boundaries, we needed a more interactive tool for the actual redrawing process.
 This led us to develop the Boundary Drawing Tool, which supports direct manipulation of attendance zones using census blocks as building blocks.

-The basic design decision behind this tool was to allow the user to color in attendance boundaries using the US Census blocks as a starting layer.
+The basic design decisions behind this tool were to allow the user to color in attendance boundaries using the US Census blocks as a starting layer.
 For this reason, this tool has three main features: 1. loading of a base map based on US Census blocks and district boundaries, 2. assigning blocks to schools, and 3. displaying basic attendance projections based on current enrollment patterns.

 ## Census Block Integration